Key West, Florida Population 2019

-The island of Key West was first inhabited by the Calusa tribe.
-It was first discovered by the Europeans in 1521.
+The Calusa tribe first inhabited the island of Key West.
+The Europeans first discovered it in 1521.
 When Florida came under the control of Spain, a fishing village was established.

-Great Britain gained control of the state in 1763 and the Spanish and Native American inhabitants were moved to Havana, Cuba.
+Great Britain gained control of the state in 1763, and the Spanish and Native American inhabitants were moved to Havana, Cuba.
 Though the Spanish regained control 20 years later, the city was not officially resettled.
-It simply became a place for the Cuban and British to use for fishing.
+It only became a place for the Cuban and British to use for fishing.

 It was in 1815 when the governor of Cuba deeded the island to Juan Pablo Salas.
 When the state was sold to the U.S. six years later, Salas sold the island.
-In fact, he sold it twice, and the two men moved quickly to beat each other at securing the rights to the island.
+He sold it twice, and the two men moved quickly to beat each other at securing the rights to the island.
 The island went to businessman John Simonton, who subdivided the island.

-Throughout the 1800s, the city began to grow and was the richest city per capta in the country.
-A naval base was also constructed, which left the island in the hands of the Union during the Civil War.
+Throughout the 1800s, the city began to grow and was the wealthiest city per capita, in the country.
+A naval base was constructed, leaving the island in the hands of the Union during the Civil War.
 Major industries during this time were salvaging, fishing and salt manufacturing.
 Salt production halted during the Civil War but resumed at the end of the war until the industry was affected by a hurricane and never recovered.

 By the end of the 19th century, Key West was the wealthiest and largest city in the state.
 At the beginning of the 20th century, the island was connected to the mainland in 1912 via the Overseas Railroad.
 The Overseas Highway was built in the 1930s which encouraged further growth.
 Pan American Airlines was also founded during the early 20th century.

 In recent years, the city has continued to expand with the addition of shopping centers, malls, schools, and an airport.
 The city is a popular tourist destination and is a port of call for many cruise lines.
 The Naval Air Station Key West remains in business and is a training center for naval aviation.